jasurrahmon1994/rsschool-cv/cv.md

 ## Work experience as a web developer
  * December, 2020 - June, 2021 -- as intern and junior web developer in web studio "Kirano"
- * Since June, 2021 - until now -- as a web developer in marketing agency "Marketing Concept" And here is some of commercial websites that I have created.
+ * Since June, 2021 - January, 2022 -- as a web developer in marketing agency "Marketing Concept" And here is some of commercial websites that I have created.
  * [astralbuild.uz](https://astralbuild.uz)
  * [keystone.uz](https://keystone.uz)